 How to save your passwords

-To help you keep track of all your passwords, iOS 12 comes with an AutoFill Passwords feature — which are stored in your iCloud Keychain.
-You can manually add your username and password within your Settings for specific websites and apps.
-Using Touch ID or Face ID, it will then automatically fill in your information when it recognizes ones that have already been logged.
+To help you keep track of all your passwords, iOS 12 comes with an AutoFill Passwords feature.
+Details you enter are stored in your iCloud Keychain.
+You can manually add your username and password for specific websites and apps in Settings > Passwords & Accounts > Website & App Passwords by tapping the plus icon.
+If you verify with Touch ID or Face ID, it will then automatically fill in your information when it recognizes one that has already been logged.

 How to use Screen Time